ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-01-27-iss-art-technology-stack-2015.md

 #### Why Stylus and LESS?

 [Stylus](http://learnboost.github.io/stylus/) is a cute replacement for plain CSS.
 It has a lot of features and makes stylesheets clear, simple and easy to maintain.
 [LESS](http://lesscss.org/) is a bit bulky, but it has a better IDE support compared to Stylus.
 So, we’ll use LESS until a bunch of IDEs will provide support for Stylus.
 There’s one more well known CSS preprocessor – [Sass](http://sass-lang.com/), – but it has a major pitfall.
-The next selector doesn’t work in Sass: &amp;-suffix, and it is crucial for us.
+The next selector doesn’t work in Sass: &-suffix, and it is crucial for us.

 #### Bower